 It’s possible to build a thriving Virtual Assistant business while you’re still working, I’m living proof.
 It takes commitment and persistence, but, in the end, all the hard work is SO worth it.
 You’ll have your freedom and the flexibility to work when and where you want.

 I hope you found these tips for starting a VA business while working helpful.
 They really did make a difference in helping me meet my deadlines and keeping my sanity.
-If you want a sample of the schedule that I used when I was working, an exit strategy, and a transition checklist, click below to download them all for free.

 Thanks for reading – Susan